0xNF/inventory_test/README.md

   * Frontend
     * Plain JS/HTML/CSS AJAX app that posts responses to and from the Server
 * MCP Server
-  * Separate standlone server that uses the Web Server to interact with the Rust CLI for providing LLM tools
+  * Separate standlone server that uses the CLI for providing LLM tools
+* Shared
+  * A go module that contains common items between the MCP server and the Web server, for interfacing wit the CLI